yetul/yetul.github.io/_pages/about.md

 * May 8th, 2018 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was published in the [Asian Journal of Economic Modeling (AJEM)](http://www.aessweb.com/journals/5009) and listed with Cabel's.[[PDF]](/files/lutey2.pdf)
 * June 15th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" won a best journal prize award at WBI.
 * June 15th, 2017 - I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" and discussed a paper at the [World Business Institute (WBI)](http://www.worldbizins.org) in New York, NY.
-* May 10th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was rejected with an option to resubmit from [FBDJ](https://www.fbdonline.org/Journal).
+* May 10th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was given a revise with an option to resubmit from [FBDJ](https://www.fbdonline.org/Journal).
 * February 13th, 2017 - "An Application of CAN SLIM Investing in the Dow Jones Benchmark" was submitted for publication in the Federation of Business Disciplines Journal (FBDJ) .
 * April 19th, 2016 - An Application of CAN SLIM Investing in the Dow Jones Benchmark" was invited for publication in the Federation of Business Disciplines Journal (FBDJ).
 * March 10th, 2016 - I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" and was a discussant at [Southwestern Finance Association - 55th Annual Meeting (SWFA)](http://mailerspostmark.org) in Oklahoma City, OK.
 * April 21st, 2016 - My paper was invited for publication in the Academy of Economics and Finance Journal (AEFJ).
 * February 10th, 2016 -  I presented "An Application of CAN SLIM Investing in the Dow Jones Benchmark" at the Academy of Economics and Finance [(AEF)](https://www.economics-finance.org) in Pensacola, Fl.